viamrobotics/docs/docs/how-tos/upload-module.md

 ---
-title: "How to upload a module to the Viam Registry"
+title: "Upload a module to the Viam Registry"
 linkTitle: "Upload a module"
 type: "docs"
 weight: 26